Sunday, February 5, 2012

 sarve bhadrANi pashyantu , mA kashchid_duHkha-bhAg-bhavet || [ITRANS]

-All are ordered to be happy, be healthy, see good;
+All should/must be happy, be healthy, see good;

 may no one have a share in sorrow.

 The mantra, or shloka has 4 parts or phrases.
-The first three have the same format - "All a-must-verb an-adjective"
+The first three have the same format - "All a-must/should-verb an-adjective"

 Notice the bhavantu, santu, pashyantu?
-They are all imperative, ordering you to do the verb.
+They are all 'must/should' form of the verb.

 'sarve' means all.
-So this is about all. 'bhavantu sukhinaH' means all must be happy. 'sukhi' means comfortable, without sorrow, happy.
-And 'bhavantu means 'they must be [happy]'.
+So this is about all. 'bhavantu sukhinaH' means all should/must be happy. 'sukhi' means comfortable, without sorrow, happy.
+And 'bhavantu means 'they should/must be [happy]'.

 Similarly for santu (must be) and pashyantu (must see).

-But the last one 'bhavet' is a wish - 'May you'.
+But the last one 'bhavet' is a wishful dictate - 'May you'.
+This is what should happen (ideal, imperative) and may this happen.

 Why so?
 Read on.